 These slow consumption characteristics for longevity and durability significantly contribute to a responsible use phase, where the utility value of the product is maximized – as a backlash against the fast-fashion practice dominating the industry.

 Responsible supply chain management

 To us, responsible supply chain management is about providing fair, safe, and legal working conditions for everyone with whom we do business and being able to account for our operations and the impacts we cause throughout our supply chain.
 This demands a fundamental understanding of the necessity within the organization and the overall purpose of this transition.
 The immense web of processes coherent with a more responsible supply chain management will not happen overnight.
 However, we will take responsibility for our activities by implementing proper due diligence at our production sites.
 We are mapping the possibilities of creating a trustful network of experts within this area who can conduct professional audits at our manufacturers and report back to us to ensure that they comply with the contracts.

 To succeed, we will increasingly monitor our supply chain and increase overall transparency.
 Our code of conduct strongly supports these initiatives, focusing on safe production, anti-slavery, and anti-child labor.
 Suppose we detect any breach of contract.
 In that case, we will immediately initiate a crisis plan and investigate all the associated parameters to solve the issues as fast as possible and in the best interest of all parties.
 Read more.

-We are proud to announce our membership in the Better Cotton Initiative (BCI).
+We are proud members of Better Cotton.
 It is a natural step in our pursuit of a more responsible future.

-Through BCI and its Partners, farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, reduce the use of the most harmful chemicals and apply decent work principles.
+Through Better Cotton and its Partners, farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, reduce the use of the most harmful chemicals and apply decent work principles.

-Though Better Cotton itself is not physically traceable regarding the end product, Better Cotton Initiative Farmers benefit from the demand for Better Cotton in the same volumes as those sourced.
+Though Better Cotton itself is not physically traceable regarding the end product, Better Cotton farmers benefit from the demand for Better Cotton in the same volumes as those sourced.